yourjelly/odoo/doc/howtos/rdtraining/12_sprinkles.rst

     Four states are displayed: New, Offer Received, Offer Accepted and Sold.

-When we added fields our models, we (almost) never had to worry about how the field would look like in the user interface.
+Whenever we've added fields to our models, we've (almost) never had to worry about how these fields would look like in the user interface.
 For example, a date picker is provided for a ``Date`` field, or a ``One2many`` field is automatically displayed as a list.
 Odoo chooses the right 'widget' depending on the field type.

 However, in some cases, we want a specific representation of a field which can be done thanks to the ``widget`` attribute.
 We already used it for the ``tag_ids`` field when we used the